 rclone config

-2. Choose New remote and give it a name (e.g., do-spaces-encrypted).
+2. Choose to create a New remote and assign it a name (e.g., do-spaces-encrypted).

 5. Configure the encryption options as desired.